Windhoek International School

 As an IB World School it is the only school in Namibia to offer International Baccalaureate programmes and is one of the first schools worldwide to be authorised to offer these programmes.
 The school also boasts an international community of students from 45 countries.
 Unlike other schools in Namibia, the International School's school year runs from mid-August to mid-June.

 History

 The Windhoek International School was founded by the Nielsen family in 1990, the same year Namibia achieved independence.
 The family were working for the United Nations in Windhoek and wanted to establish a school whose ethos was openness, free expression, democratic values and international understanding.
 At its inception the school had no campus and shared campuses with other schools.
 The School moved into purpose-built facilities in 1994.

+As of 2026, it is the most expensive private school in Namibia.

 Campus

 The thatched art classes at the Windhoek International School have been decorated by students.

 The Windhoek International School campus is exceptionally large compared to other schools in Windhoek.
 The unique shape and layout of the structures were designed to resemble that of an African Village.
 The classrooms, labs and other buildings are arranged in clusters of green-roofed hexagonal buildings.
 These clusters are distributed over a wide area and connected by bricked paths covered mostly by corrugated iron shading.

 The campus includes on-site sports facilities including a football pitch and a smaller grass field which is used for volleyball and other sports, a PE hall with an indoor basketball court and athletics and gymnastics equipment, an outdoor half court for streetball and a tennis court which also serves as an outdoor basketball court.
 It has a library, an IT lab with more than 20 computers and science labs with advanced scientific equipment for students studying experimental sciences at IGCSE or IB level.
 The school administration building is located in the centre of the campus and a large parking area has been built on the grounds.

 Diogo Cão Portuguese Language and Community Centre at the Windhoek International School.

 The school hosts the Diogo Cão Portuguese Language Centre which contains the classrooms for foreign language subjects, a media centre and an auditorium for the whole school.
 The Language Centre also provides Portuguese language classes and other activities after school hours.

 The Windhoek International School's sports facilities include an outdoor half court for playing streetball.